 - Confusion among customers- Due to the constantly changing of prices, the customers get confused about which products to buy at what price.
 This indirectly leads them to not being able to use the dynamic pricing and instead go for the fixed prices.

-Thus dynamic pricing has both advantages and some disadvantages.
+Thus dynamic pricing has both advantages and some disadvantages of dynamic prices.
 But if its application is used in a smart and strategic manner it can bring a lot of profit to the sellers.